 Because data security is a top concern for many clients, Kameron also offers guidance on managing cybersecurity incidents discretely and efficiently.
 To lower the risk of such incidents, she drafts policies to encourage cyber-resiliency in the workplace.
 Kameron also represents clients in trust and estate litigation proceedings.

 Building better workplaces through training is particularly important to Kameron.
 She enjoys speaking to audiences about preventing harassment, workplace discrimination, and data privacy law obligations.
 She has spoken at conferences and workplaces across Virginia, including Woods Rogers’ annual Labor and Employment Seminar series.

-Kameron began her career at Woods Rogers as a summer associate in 2017 and joined the firm as an associate in 2018 after completing judicial internships with the Honorable Justice Cleo F. Powell, Supreme Court of Virginia and the Office of Chief Staff Attorney of the Supreme Court of Virginia.
+Kameron joined Woods Rogers as an associate after completing judicial internships with the Honorable Justice Cleo E. Powell, Supreme Court of Virginia, and the Office of Chief Staff Attorney of the Supreme Court of Virginia.

 Don’t Get Twisted Up in Hair Discrimination | March 9, 2020

 Overtime Rule Changes in Effect: FLSA #9 | September 24, 2019

 Summer Issues – Employee Wellness Plans | July 19, 2019

 International Public Management Association for Human Resources - Virginia Chapter | Employee Leave Under FFCRA & 6 Steps to Take if an Employee Tests Positive | June 18, 2020